BEHIND THE SCENES – CBD RESOURCES

 CBD Oil Basic Information

+CBD oil is a natural oil which is extracted from the flowers and leaves of the cannabis plant.
+It is used by people all over the world for a variety of purposes.
 Broad spectrum CBD oil contains a variety of active compounds such as cannabinoids and terpenes, which we will discuss in greater detail in Chapter 2.
 In each other’s presence, these compounds work even better.
+Depending on the formulation of a product, it may contain other beneficial components such as omega fatty acids, amino acids, vitamins and minerals. |

 Sativa plants are taller and produce more fiber and are therefore the species from which hemp cultivation arose.
 Indica plants are shorter and bushier and less suitable for farming for either industrial purposes or for production of food, but well-suited for producing medical marijuana.

+Marijuana is high in the psychoactive compound THC, or delta-9 tetrahydrocannabinol, the compound in marijuana that causes a high.
 Marijuana is rightly considered to be a “drug.”
 It is cultivated mainly for medicinal and “recreational” purposes.
-Both indica and sativa strains, as well as hybrids of the two, are used to produce marijuana.
+Both indica and sativa strains, as well as hybrids of the two, are used to produce marijuana. |

 Hemp is not marijuana.
 Although hemp does contain some cannabinoids, it has negligible amounts of THC.
 In fact, in order to be legally cultivated, hemp must contain less than 0.3% THC.
 Hemp is also grown as an industrial crop for the use of fibers in textiles and even building materials.
 Most industrial hemp is grown for its fiber and contains relatively small concentrations of cannabinoids and terpenes, so it is not the most desirable source of CBD oil.